 - National Park taxes and levies

-*Two teacher rooms (private twin or triple share rooms) are included in the trip price for groups of 15 students or more.
+*Cairns accommodation – Two teacher rooms (private twin or triple share rooms) are included in the trip price for groups of 15 students or more.
 For trips with low numbers (10-14), one teacher room is included.
-A supplement of $238 AUD is charged if an additional private room is required for the trip.
+A supplement is charged if an additional private room is required for the trip (please ask us for pricing).
 If teachers are happy to share a room, no additional costs are incurred.
+Single supplement is not available at the Daintree Rainforest Research Station, teachers and guides may be required to share dorms here.

 - Airfare to Cairns